10 Tactics Abusers Use to Isolate You

 1. Creating Social Embarrassment

-Another shared, "He would sit on the couch in his underwear and refuse to put trousers on.
+Someone else recalled how her partner drove people away entirely: “He would sit on the couch in his underwear and refuse to put trousers on.
 They stopped coming over pretty quickly!”

-2. Removing Means of Contact
+2. Removing Ways of Contacting Others

-Another shared, "He would take away the internet so I couldn't even contact my family and friends back home."
+For others, communication itself was cut off: “He would take away the internet so I couldn’t even contact my family and friends back home.”

-A third survivor highlighted their experience with financial control: "He controlled all the finances.
-If I wanted to visit someone, he would tell me there was no money for gas or travel, even though he had plenty for himself."
+Another described how finances were used to control movement: “He controlled all the finances.
+If I wanted to visit someone, he would tell me there was no money for gas or travel, even though he had plenty for himself.”

 3. Destroying Confidence Through Gaslighting

-4. Overloading with Responsibilities
+4. Overloading You with Responsibilities

 5. Framing Possessiveness as Concern